FOREVER1019/RBMs/README.md

 The RBMs aims to calculate the accessibility estimation error of the 35 RBMs in 215 urban road networks worldwide; test the robustness of the OLC-RBM and the TMS-RBM to changes in the cell configuration, traffic condition, accessibility index and area size; calculate the accessibility estimation error of the OLC-RBM and the TMS-RBM in accurately mapping the multimodal accessibility to healthcare facilities in China, estimating the car-metro multimodal accessibility under peak traffic conditions in Wuhan, as well as precisely estimate the post-disaster transportation accessibility of an earthquake-prone city.

-Unfortunately, some data (the Chinese road network, friction_surface_2015_v1.0, GHS_POP_E2015_GLOBE_R2019A_4326_30ss_V1_0) are too large to be hosted here, and all source data are bigger than 34G.
-We then put all source data in a Cloud Disk,  https://pan.baidu.com/s/1uj6AAtiuvsizR6L-oJmSjg  (the access code is: cicr).

 # System Requirements

 ## Hardware Requirements

+When applying the RBMs in accessibility estimation of urban road networks, a normal laptap (for example, RAM: 16.0 GB; CPU: 8 cores, 3.20 GHz/core) is enough.

-The RBMs requires a high-performance computer with large RAM to support the operations defines by a user.
-For minimal performance, this will be a computer with about 96 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:
+When applying the RBMs in accessibility estimation of Chinese road network, a high-performance computer with large RAM is required, and we recommend a computer with the following specs, RAM: 96+ GB; CPU: 56+ cores, 2.6+ GHz/core

-RAM: 96+ GB
-CPU: 56+ cores, 2.6+ GHz/core

 ## Software Requirements